Creamy Vegan Squash Soup with Chive Oil Topping: A Culinary Medicine Delight

 Farm-to-Table Freshness

 Creating plant-based food is fun because it makes us feel more connected to the community.
-By obtaining seasonal, fresh vegetables from local farmers, we can help our community and ensure that our meals are packed with the most flavor and nutrients possible from farm-to-table freshness.
-This Creamy Vegan Squash Soup celebrates this interdependence by using ingredients often in season.
+By sourcing seasonal, fresh vegetables from local farmers, we can help our community and ensure our meals are packed with the most flavor and nutrients possible through farm-to-table freshness.
+This Creamy Vegan Squash Soup celebrates interdependence by using ingredients that are often in season.

 Nutritional Powerhouse in a Bowl

-Full of vitamins A and C, squash adds a creamy base and a hint of sweetness to complement the astringent taste of the soup from the fresh herbs.
+Full of vitamins A and C, squash adds a creamy base and a hint of sweetness to complement the soup’s astringent taste from the fresh herbs.

 Golden Yukon potatoes are known for their buttery texture and creaminess.
 They are also high in potassium and vitamin B6.
 Did you know that different potatoes can be used for different textures?
 Let me know what you like in the comments below.